 Are you Somebody with HIV/AIDS?
-An Alcohol or Drug History?
+An Alcohol or Drug Addiction?
 A Criminal Record?...
 (Updated 2017)

 This booklet is for New Yorkers with HIV/AIDS, a substance use disorder and/or a criminal record who want to know their rights to be free of discrimination.
 It explains: laws that forbid discrimination; limits on what employers, landlords, and others may ask; how to get a job or housing despite the stigma of HIV, addiction, and a criminal record; and what to do when there is illegal discrimination.